Bibiglorious/sentiment-analysis/README.md

 To access this you can click on the repository in my profile

-You would ensure that you have all the Pythons library, you can do that by running: pip install nltk scikit-learn numpy xml.etree.ElementTree nltk.tokenize sklearn.feature_extraction.text.TfidfVectorizer sklearn.linear_model.LogisticRegression
+You would ensure that you have all the Pythons library, you can do that by running: pip install nltk scikit-learn numpy, xml.etree.ElementTree, nltk.tokenize, sklearn.feature_extraction.text.TfidfVectorizer, sklearn.linear_model.LogisticRegression,

 Now that you have all the necessary libraries, you would want to use your data of choice for the sentiment analysis.
 Then you create a function to pass the XML data,